tophattom/sequencer/README.md

 ## Browser compatibility

-Works best on Chrome, Firefox works too expect for some layout quirks.
+Works only on Chrome for now.
-Doesn't work on Safari.
-IE not tested.